 \section{Abstract}

-We revisit the Parikh-Wilczek tunneling through the de Sitter horizon and obtain a new tunneling rate in Schwarzschild-de Sitter space, which is different from the previous.
-The present tunneling rate is also non-thermal and closely related to the change of entropy.
-We discuss the thermodynamics of Schwarzschild-de Sitter space and show existence of correlation and the total entropy being conserved in the tunneling process.
-We also point out that our tunneling process can lead to the accelerated expanding universe.
-The correlation and conserved entropy enlighten a way to explain the entropy in empty de Sitter space.
+We revisit the Parikh-Wilczek tunneling through the de Sitter horizon and obtain the tunneling rate in Schwarzschild-de Sitter space, which is non-thermal and closely related to the change of entropy.
+We discuss the thermodynamics of Schwarzschild-de Sitter space and show existence of correlation which ensured the conservation of the total entropy in the transition process of Schwarzschild-de Sitter space to de Sitter space.
+The correlation and the conserved entropy enlighten a way to explain the entropy in empty de Sitter space.

 PACS classification codes: 04.70.Dy, 04.60.-m, 97.60.Lf

 Keywords: De Sitter space; Tunneling; Temperature